mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 9kxv_default_2b23011ef885a9258e1c4ea6b0189d8c_0
 ```

 The container, however, was using host networking.
-This meant that although it was unprivileged (basically meaning it cannot access the host node as the root user), it could still access the host VM's metadata service.
+This meant that although it was unprivileged (basically meaning it cannot access the host VM as the root user), it could still access the host VM's metadata service.
 This allows access to generate signed JWT tokens which can be used to access other GCP services.

 Unauthenticated JMX should not be used in production and is easily exploited.
 Oracle [warns of this](https://docs.oracle.com/en/java/javase/17/management/monitoring-and-management-using-jmx-technology.html#GUID-9ED79A3B-B710-4B89-A64D-5C566A160A95) in the Java documentation.
 Exposed internally or externally, this may allow an attacker to access the Dataflow node and the GCP service account assigned to the Dataflow job.
 By default, this is the [default compute service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account), which has the Editor role on the entire GCP project by default.

 ### Default Internal Traffic Firewall Rule
 To attack the JMX port, my goal was to make this work from the Internet.
 Exploitability from an internal system is a risk and interesting, but unlikely to be valued or prioritized by Google.
-By default, Google Cloud adds a firewall rule named `default-allow-internal` to a project VPC (private network) [created in the default network](https://cloud.google.com/vpc/docs/firewalls#more_rules_default_vpc).
+By default, Google Cloud adds a firewall rule named `default-allow-internal` to a project's [firewall](https://cloud.google.com/vpc/docs/firewalls#more_rules_default_vpc) created via the Cloud Console.
 This rule allows nearly all traffic to pass between nodes on the VPC.
 So it was pretty clear that any internal VPC hosts, and possibly other hosts connected to the VPC through [Cloud Interconnect](https://cloud.google.com/network-connectivity/docs/interconnect), may also be subject to this rule and would be able to exploit this vulnerability.
 This would allow internal hosts to pivot and gain service account access in the Google Cloud project.

 ### External IPs by Default
 For external access, Dataflow nodes are assigned an external IP by default.
 This address is subject to firewall controls, and no default rules allow ingress traffic from the Internet.
 This is where things get somewhat implementation specific.
 While Google describes Dataflow as "fully managed" and I feel a PaaS or SaaS service's security should not be impacted by a customer's VPC firewall, the Dataflow worker nodes are directly impacted.
+The vulnerability is that an unauthenticated Java JMX port is exposed on the network interface of the Dataflow worker node.
+This is entirely controlled by Google, including any local firewalls, via their instance template.
+The customer, however, does have the ability to mitigate this by either limiting or blocking all traffic to that port using the GCP VPC firewall.
+The customer would need to know that this firewall rule is required.

-At this point, my expectation is that customers likely have overly permissive firewall rules that may allow Dataflow nodes to be exposed on the Internet.
-I performed a passive scan to identify port 5555 being open in one US-based GCP [region](https://www.gstatic.com/ipranges/cloud.json).
+At this point, my expectation is that some GCP customers likely have overly permissive firewall rules that may allow Dataflow nodes to be exposed on the Internet.
+I performed a passive scan to identify port 5555 being open in US-based GCP [regions](https://www.gstatic.com/ipranges/cloud.json).
 This produced over 2200 results leading me to believe that this indeed does affect real customers.

 ## Mitigation
 To mitigate this and potentially other vulnerabilities in the Dataflow nodes, my recommendation is a tag-based firewall rule applied to the VPC to block all traffic.
 This can target the `dataflow` network tag, which is configured by default for Dataflow nodes.